BlastBlastBlast/BlastBlastBlast/README.md

 I'm a developer and project manager at Trust Here AS.
 What I actually do is a bit of everything.
 I'm not so much a full stack developer yet... more like a mini stack developer doing whatever needs to be done.

 My path into software wasn't a straight line.
 I first spent about a decade in logistics, sales and project management.
 I built a B2C delivery service from the ground up and ran both B2C and B2B logistics as a project lead.
+Dabbled in sales for some years.
 Then a friend and I found ourselves in a very early midlife crisis and ended up studying programming, and later digital economics and leadership.
 And that is what brought me to Trust Here.
 Long term I want to keep solving real problems, drive innovation and lead IT projects.

 #### Education